Your area Not set — showing everywhere

 Speakers: Bill Nesheim

-The board discussed a failure by the USPS to mail notification postcards to town residents regarding the master plan survey; the consultant will seek a refund.
+The board discussed a failure by the USPS to mail survey postcards to town residents; the deadline was extended to accommodate this.

 Speakers: Shanna Saunders